Fedstellar: A Platform for Decentralized Federated Learning: Conclusion

 \section{Conclusion}

-This work presents Fedstellar, an innovative platform enabling the decentralized training of FL models across diverse physical and virtualized devices.
-It facilitates the creation and management of DFL, SDFL, and CFL architectures, deployment of complex network topologies, and usage of assorted ML/DL models and datasets, all while enabling user-friendly customization and efficient training process monitoring.
+This work presents Fedstellar, an innovative platform enabling the decentralized training of FL models across diverse physical and virtualized devices.{This work presents Fedstellar, a platform extension of a previous version proposed by the p2pfl library, which enables the decentralized training of FL models across diverse physical and virtualized devices.} It facilitates the creation and management of DFL, SDFL, and CFL architectures, deployment of complex network topologies, and usage of assorted ML/DL models and datasets, all while enabling user-friendly customization and efficient training process monitoring.
 The platform incorporates a modular architecture comprising an intuitive frontend for experiment setup and monitoring, a controller for effective operations orchestration, and a core component deployed in each device for federated training and communication.
 This design makes Fedstellar a comprehensive solution for diverse network topologies and IoT scenarios.
 Fedstellar was tested across two federated scenarios: (i) a physical one, composed of eight resource-constrained devices, such as Raspberry Pis and Rock64s, acting as spectrum sensors subjected to cyberattacks, and (ii) a virtualized scenario dealing with twenty Docker containers using the well-known MNIST and CIFAR-10 datasets.
 These tests demonstrated their flexibility and performance, with $F_{1} \ score$ of 91\% in the physical deployment using DFL with a fully connected topology, while 98\% and 97.3\% were obtained using DFL and SDFL with the MNIST dataset.
 Similarly, the SDFL architecture showcased an approximate 8\% reduction in network usage, a slight trade-off for federated model performance, thus underscoring the balance between resource optimization and communication efficiency.